JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/sourcecode/_index.md

 * `assets/images/avatars/sepia` contains new sepia avatar set, based on the work of David Revoy (see copyright informations)
 * `assets/images/avatars/cat` contains new cats avatar set, based on the work of David Revoy (see copyright informations)
 * `assets/images/avatars/bird` contains new birds avatar set, based on the work of David Revoy (see copyright informations)
+* `assets/images/avatars/fenec` contains new fenecs avatar set, based on the work of David Revoy (see copyright informations)

 ### assets/styles